 The keypad lock/unlock can be invoked from the radio menu, or by using a predefined menu shortcut.

 By default, the Power and Emergency buttons are always operative when the keypad is locked.

-- 1 To unlock, perform one of the following actions: - For MTP8500Ex, press Menu→Left Navigation key. - For MTP8550Ex, press Menu→. - 2 To lock, press Menu and select Security→Keylock Setup→Lock Keypad.
+- 1. To unlock, perform one of the following actions: - Press Menu → Left Navigation key. - 2.
+To lock, press Menu and select Security → Keylock Setup → Lock Keypad.